juluz/python-analysis/harry_potter/README.md

 ## Quais perguntas queremos responder?

 Dessa amostra:
-1- Quantos personagens femininos e masculinos? <br>
+1- How many character by gender? <br>
-2- Quantos personagens femininos e masculinos por escola? <br>
+2-How many caracter by House and Gender? <br>
-3- Relação de Loyality x Escola <br>
+3-How many caracter by House and Loyalty? <br>
-4- Relação de Loyality x Species <br>
+4-How many caracter by House and Blood-Status? <br>
-5- Qual skill mais comum por escola? <br>
+5-How many caracter by Specie and Loyalty? <br>
-6- Quantidade de Skills x House <br>
+6- What is the most comoon skill by House? <br>
-7- Quantidade de Skills x Blood Status <br>
+7- Quantity of Skills x House <br>
-8- Quantidade de Skills x Loyalty <br>
+8- Quantity of Skills x Blood Status <br>
-9- Média de idade morte x quantidade de skills <br>
+9- Quantity of Skills x Loyalty <br>
-10- Quantidade de ancestry por Escola <br>
+10- Distribuition of age death <br>

-## Resultados
+## Gráficos

-1- Quantos personagens femininos e masculinos?
+1- How many character by gender?

 ![graph](image/gender.png "gender.png")<br>

-2- Quantos personagens femininos e masculinos por escola? <br>
+2-How many caracter by House and Gender?  <br>
 ![graph](image/house.png "house.png")<br>

-3- Relação de Loyality x Escola <br>
+3-How many caracter by House and Loyalty?  <br>
 ![graph](image/house_loyalt.png "house_loyalt.png")<br>

-4- Relação de Loyality x Species <br>
+4-How many caracter by House and Blood-Status? <br>
 ![graph](image/specie_loyalt.png)<br>

-5- Qual skill mais comum por escola? <br>
+5-How many caracter by Specie and Loyalty? <br>

 #### Gryffindor
 ![alt text](image/gryffindor_wc.jpg "gryffindor_wc.jpg")